strotee/debotnet/README.md

 ![alt text](https://www.mirinsoft.com/images/news/debotnet-intro.png)
 *Custom templates can be found [here](https://github.com/mirinsoft/debotnet/blob/master/templates/design.md)*

-## Debotnet is a small portable tool for controlling Windows 10's many privacy-related settings
+## Reclaim privacy on Windows 10 with Debotnet!

 The Windows 10 default privacy settings leave a lot to be desired when it comes to protecting you and your private information.
 Whenever I set up a new computer or update a current setup for my family or job, I always carefully go through the privacy settings for each install, making sure to lock it down to make it as private as possible.